genolytica/elixir-gr-project/ShellFunctions/R2Counts/README.md

 # generate-signal-tracks

-A shell script for obtaining rna-seq data counts.
+A shell script for obtaining rna-seq data counts and the metaseqR2 html report.

 ## Description

-This shell script ```runMetaseqR2Counts.R```, calls the metaseqr2() function of the metaseqR2 package.
+This shell script ```runMetaseqR2Counts.R```, after creating an appropriate targets file, calls the metaseqr2() function of the metaseqR2 package.
 The script can be invoked from the system shell instead of the R shell, using ```Rscript```.